Yeast Infection: Signs & Symptoms

 • You’ve never had a yeast infection before.

-• Signs or symptoms of a yeast infection didn’t get better with after treatment with an over-the-counter cream or suppository.
+• Your symptoms don’t get better or return after treatment with an over-the-counter cream or suppository.

 • You have new or unusual pain or discharge in your genital area.